You are here

 - Identify context and requirements and wishes of people involved

-- Identify criteria for success, intended valued impact, constraintsvalued impactService designs should be based on what the people involved are hoping for, so their input is needed., and possible unintended negative consequencesconstraintslimiting factors, such as the nature of family dynamics and interpersonal communications, expense, and environmental impact
+- Identify criteria for success, intended valued impactService designs should be based on what the people involved are hoping for, so their input is needed., constraintslimiting factors, such as the nature of family dynamics and interpersonal communications, expense, and environmental impact, and possible unintended negative consequences

 Ideating